What Is Satanism? A Complete Guide to Types, Beliefs & History

 • Anton Szandor LaVeyThe Satanic Rituals (1972) — Ceremonial practices

-• Anton Szandor LaVeyThe Satanic Witch (1971) — Lesser magic and manipulation
+• Anton Szandor LaVeyThe Satanic Witch (1971) — Lesser magic and psychology of influence

 • Peter H. GilmoreThe Satanic Scriptures (2007) — Essays by the current High Priest of the Church of Satan